Virgin Islands National Park (Ultimate Guide for 2023)

-Virgin Islands National Park is an American National Park covering two-thirds of St. John in the US Virgin Islands.
+Virgin Islands National Park is a USA National Park covering two-thirds of St. John in the US Virgin Islands.
 The park is famous for its tropical forests, hiking trails, white sand beaches, secluded bays, historical sites, and colorful coral reefs.

 As someone who lives in nearby St. Thomas, I make a point to explore Virgin Islands National Park as often as possible!
 After all, it is one of the top destinations in the USVI.
 Whether it’s hiking, snorkeling, scuba diving, paddleboarding, or sailing, there’s always a new adventure to be had!

 Below, I’ve included my best tips on all there is to see and do in Virgin Islands National Park!